thethinkerdev/lara-comment/README.md

 ```

-- Show the parent of Comment use method
+- Show the parent of Comment

 ```php
 $comment->parent;